tlively/learn-gfx-hal/book/src/04_triangle_intro.md

-If we review the [Device](https://docs.rs/gfx-hal/0.1.0/gfx_hal/device/trait.Device.html) trait we'll see that each of these things.
-Comes from a `create_foo` method on the Device, so we'll need to add them to the Drop code for `HalState`.
+If we review the [Device](https://docs.rs/gfx-hal/0.1.0/gfx_hal/device/trait.Device.html) trait we'll see that each of these things comes from a `create_foo` method on the Device, so we'll need to add them to the Drop code for `HalState`.
 I'll assume that you can do that yourself by now, you just do the same thing as before.
 1) store it as a ManuallyDrop, 2) use `read` to pseudo-clone it and then pass that